mvdh7/PyCO2SYS/docs/co2sys.md

     * `KFCONSTANT`: which equilibrium constant to use for **hydrogen fluoride dissociation:**
         * `1`: [DR79](../refs/#d) (default, consistent with CO<sub>2</sub>SYS for MATLAB).
         * `2`: [PF87](../refs/#p).

+    * `buffers_mode`: how to calculate the various buffer factors (or not).
+        * `'auto'`: using automatic differentiation, which accounts for the effects of all equilibrating solutes (default).
+        * `'explicit'`: using explicit equations reported in the literature, which only account for carbonate, borate and water alkalinity.
+        * `'none'`: not at all.

+    For `buffers_mode`, `'auto'` is the recommended and most accurate calculation, but it is a little slower to compute than `'explicit'`.
+If `'none'` is selected, then the corresponding outputs have the value `nan`.

 ## Outputs